-On February 18, 2021, the Company announced the completion and posting on Mammoth's website, an independent assessment of the Tenoriba Project performed by Drs.
-Michael Ressel and Odin Christensen of MDA Associates where Dr. Ressel reviewed all historic geological data generated by all prior parties to the exploration at Tenoriba since 2007, followed by five days on site reviewing the project geology, and shared the findings of this work and collaborated with Dr. Christensen in drawing collective observations, conclusions and recommendations regarding the potential of the Project.
+On February 18, 2021, the Company announced the completion of an independent assessment of the Tenoriba Project performed by Drs.
+Michael Ressel and Odin Christensen of MDA Associates where Dr. Ressel reviewed all historic geological data generated by all prior parties to the exploration at Tenoriba since 2007, followed by five days on site reviewing the project geology.
+He collaborated with Dr. Christensen in drawing collective observations, conclusions and recommendations regarding the potential of the Project.